RageLeague/DemocraticRace/README.md

 Supported Languages: English (Right now Simplified/Traditional Chinese is not supported because this is only an Alpha, and lots are bound to change, but it probably will be supported eventually)

+Discuss the mod at the discord server: https://discord.gg/g2gU3G8Qwv

 ## New Contents

 * **Brand new negotiations!** Many negotiations in this campaign are not as straightforward as reducing the opponent's core resolve to 0, and have more strategies to them.
 In addition, some negotiations have non-binary results.
 It is possible to win every negotiation but still lose the game, because of your terrible choices!